 A man and his wife of 68 years are in their 90s.
 She has Alzheimer's and he's her primary caregiver.
 They still live independently in their own home.
 He's noticing a loss of his own health as he deals with the stresses of providing physical care to his wife, while he watches her mentally deteriorate.
 He may literally be killing himself to keep his promise of "in sickness and in health."

 4. You pressure your partner to step out of their comfort zone.

-Let's look at another example.
 Let's say one person in a relationship uses drugs and the other person doesn't.
 The person using drugs wants his girlfriend to experience what he does when he's high, so he asks her to try cocaine with him.
-She is reluctant.
+She's reluctant.
 He applies more and more pressure until she gives in and starts using drugs with him.
-Is this healthy accommodation or dysfunction?
-6 Tips For A Better Sex Life

-Let's look at a final example.
-A married couple seems to have everything going for them.
-They are upper-middle class, live in a beautiful home, attend all the important social functions and seem very happy together.
-However, there is a secret in their marriage.
-He sometimes is physically rough with her and coerces her to engage in degrading sexual acts by telling her these are his fantasies and it’s her job as his wife to fulfill his every desire.
+Finally, a married couple seems to have everything going for them.
+They're upper-middle class, live in a beautiful home, attend all the important social functions, and seem very happy together.
+However, there's a secret in their marriage: He's physically rough with her and coerces her to engage in degrading sexual acts by telling her these are his fantasies.
 She gives him what he wants by doing as he requests.
-Healthy accommodation or dysfunction?

-If you are in a relationship and find yourself having more pain than happiness, you are likely in the dysfunction area.
-That is not to say it's not possible for you to move back to a healthy accommodation place.
+If you're in a relationship and find yourself having more pain than happiness, you're likely in the dysfunction area.
+That's not to say it's not possible for you to move back to a healthy accommodation place.
 Just know that when the pain outweighs the happiness, it's time for some serious reflection.
-Are you compromising one or more of your deal breakers?
-Are you trying to make yourself someone you're not to please someone else?
-Are you compromising one of your important values for the sake of a relationship?
-Is your safety compromised in this relationship?